 On May 30, 2007, the Audit Committee of the Board of Directors of the Company dismissed Morrison, Brown, Argiz & Farra, LLP ("Morrison, Brown") as the Company's independent registered public accounting firm and retained Berkovits & Company as the Company's independent registered public accounting firm.
 Morrison, Brown's reports on the Company's financial statements for the years ended June 30, 2005 and 2006 did not contain any adverse opinion or disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.
-During the fiscal years ended June 30, 2005 and 2006 and the subsequent period through May 30, 2007, (i) there were no disagreements with Morrison, Brown, whether or not resolved, on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to Morrison, Brown's satisfaction, would have caused Morrison, Brown to make reference to the subject matter of the disagreement in connection with its reports, (ii) no such disagreement was discussed with the Board of Directors or any committee of the Board of Directors of the Company and (iii) Morrison, Brown did not advise the Company of the existence of any matter described in Item 304(a)(1)(iv)(B) of Regulation S-B promulgated by the Securities and Exchange Commission (the "SEC").
-The Company authorized Morrison, Brown to respond fully to the inquiries of Berkovits & Company.
-The Company provided Morrison, Brown with a copy of its Report on Form 8-K relating to the change in accounting firms and requested that Morrison, Brown furnish the Company with a letter addressed to the SEC stating whether it agreed with the statements made by the Company.
-On June 8, 2007, Morrison, Brown issued a letter to the SEC agreeing with the foregoing statements made by the Company insofar as they related to Morrison, Brown.
+During the fiscal years ended June 30, 2005 and 2006 and the subsequent period through May 30, 2007, there were no (i) disagreements with Morrison, Brown, whether or not resolved, on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to Morrison, Brown's satisfaction, would have caused Morrison, Brown to make reference to the subject matter of the disagreement in connection with its reports, or (ii) reportable events described in Item 304(a)(1)(v) of Regulation S-K promulgated by the SEC.
+In addition, since the change in the Company's independent public accounting firm, there have been no such disagreements with either Morrison, Brown or Berkovitz & Company, nor has there been any "reportable event."